 Pork Humba Bisaya is a famous comfort food which was originated from the Southern part of the Philippines.
-The best description of this meal is, Braise Pork.
-It is almost similar in taste with Pork Adobo, but some dried herbs and spices are added to make it more distinct from it.
-You can cook it stove top, but today, we cook this in the slow cooker.
+The best description of this meal is Braise Pork.
+It is almost similar in taste to Pork Adobo, but some dried herbs and spices are added to make it more distinct from it.
+You can cook it stovetop, but today, we cook this in the slow cooker.

 PORK PATA HUMBA BISAYA

-Pork Humba is a famous comfort food from the Southern part of Philippines.
+Pork Humba is a famous comfort food from the Southern part of the Philippines.
 It has a tangy and salty taste from vinegar and soy sauce.
-You can use different type of meat for your Humba, but pork hocks and pork belly is the most used part for this.
-Humba is almost similar with Adobo in terms of its taste, but with the addition with fermented black beans make it somewhat different.
-There are different ways and process of cooking Humba.
-You can marinate the meat with the spices and let it sit, for an hour to 4 hours, or you can slow cooked it too.
+You can use a different type of meat for your Humba, but pork hocks and pork belly is the most used part for this.
+Humba is almost similar to Adobo in terms of its taste, but the addition of fermented black beans makes it somewhat different.
+There are different ways and processes of cooking Humba.
+You can marinate the meat with the spices and let it sit, for an hour to 4 hours, or you can slow cook it too.

 HUMBA BISAYA INGREDIENTS:

 - Cooking oil – this helps to brown the meat.
 In this recipe, I only used 2 tablespoons, but you can add more for browning.